Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures

 \subsection{Definition of the value function}

-\ca In this Section we mainly focus on the value function of the deterministic problem.
+\ca In this section we mainly focus on the value function of the deterministic problem introduced formally in \eqref{defu}.
+We shall consider a non-negative cost function $L : \T^d \times \R^d \to \R$, on which assumptions shall be made later on depending on the framework which we study.

 The main difficulty in defining the value function lies in the definition of the set on which the infimum is taken in \eqref{defu}.
 Indeed, without regularity constraints on $\alpha$ and $m$, it is not clear how to evaluate the derivative of the product.
 Furthermore, $\alpha$ and $m$ have to be such that the integral which yields the cost is indeed well defined.
-These difficulties make that it is difficult to talk about $\alpha$ as the control and about $m$ as the state, as given a control, it is not clear how to define the state, as multiple solutions to the continuity equation can exist.
+These difficulties make it difficult to talk about $\alpha$ as the control and about $m$ as the state, as given a control, it is not clear how to define the state, as multiple solutions to the continuity equation can exist.